Aws User Group North 14

 Tips included

-• Avoid placing RDS instances in your EB stack unless you want to treat it as ephemeral
+as there is no harm having it to start with - Avoid placing RDS instances in your EB stack unless you want to treat it as ephemeral